solpyro/AdventOfCode2022/README.md

 ## Day 25: Full of Hot Air

 So for this I need to write a two-way base-5 parser that also accounts for Roman numeral style negative numbers.
+After a week of work, I found a few minutes to tackle this bwfore the year ends.
+The SNAFU->Decimal convertion is pretty easy, but I'm not too sure how to tackle the reverse function.